ayoayco/blog/about.md

 permalink: /about/
 ---

+Let me introduce myself...

 Hi!
-I'm [Ayo](http://ayoayco.com), a software engineer by profession who also occasionally *delves* into some art, music, literature...
+I'm [Ayo](http://ayoayco.com), a Software Engineer by profession who also occasionally *delves* into some art, music, and literature.

-I live in the Philippines with my wife, Jen, and our little boy, Kahel, with whom I often go travel around to take pictures, eat local delicacies, and make lots of fun memories.
+I live in the Philippines with my wife, Jen, and our little boy, Kahel.
+I work remotely so I do not have to physically be at the office most of the time... meaning, I have more time to go travel around with Jen and Kahel to take pictures, eat local delicacies, and make lots of fun memories.

+That's also why I think I can start blogging *again*.
+Let's talk more about the pros and cons of Remote Work sometime. :)

-Here, I write notes on technology and life as I experience them hoping to help, if not inspire, others to live more efficient and happier lives...
+In this website, I write notes on technology and life as I experience them hoping to help, if not inspire, others to live more efficient and happier lives...

+If you want to learn more about the website, you can go read [the first post ever!!](/hello-world/)

+I'm so glad you came by...
+Who knows?
+You just might enjoy future posts! :)